lyleunderwood/renamemer/README.md

 Getting webm preview working in Windows
 ---
 Basically renamemer needs to be able to find codecs for the video files you want to preview.
 I've tested K-Lite and it seems to work perfectly.
+CCCP also seems to work.
+The thing to keep in mind is that you need to download the release which matches your codecs, or install codecs to match your release.
+This means if you have 32bit codecs installed, download the 32bit release.
+If you have the 64bit release, download the CCCP 64bit codec pack.
-CCCP 32bit also seems to work.
-So far I've only put together a 32bit release, so you'll need a 32bit webm codec.
-If you don't have one, or webm isn't working for some reason, or you don't want to install a whole codec pack, try downloading the most recent webmdshow zip package from [here](http://downloads.webmproject.org/releases/webm/index.html) and running the install exe.
+If you don't have a codec pack, or webm isn't working for some reason, or you don't want to install a whole codec pack, try installing the 32bit release and downloading the most recent webmdshow zip package from [here](http://downloads.webmproject.org/releases/webm/index.html) and running the install exe.
 This should install a 32bit webm codec.